 - Eat chicken and turkey rather than duck and goose, which are higher in fat.
 Choose white meat most often when eating poultry.

 - Remove the skin from chicken or turkey before cooking.
-If your poultry dries out too much, first try basting with wine, fruit juices or a heart-healthy oil-based marinade.
+If your poultry dries out too much, first try basting with wine, fruit juices, or a heart-healthy oil-based marinade.
 Or, leave the skin on for cooking and then remove it before eating.

 Eat more fish | Low Cholesterol Recipes

 Fish can be fatty or lean, but it’s still low in saturated fat.
 Eat at least 8 ounces of non-fried fish each week, which may be divided over two 3.5- to 4-ounce servings.
-Choose oily fish such as salmon, trout and herring, which are high in omega-3 fatty acids.
-Prepare fish baked, broiled, grilled or boiled rather than breaded and fried, and without added salt, saturated fat or trans fat.
-Non-fried fish and shellfish, such as shrimp, crab and lobster, are low in saturated fat and are a healthy alternative to many cuts of meat and poultry.
+Choose oily fish such as salmon, trout, and herring, which are high in omega-3 fatty acids.
+Prepare fish baked, broiled, grilled, or boiled rather than breaded and fried, and without added salt, saturated fat or trans fat.
+Non-fried fish and shellfish, such as shrimp, crab, and lobster, are low in saturated fat and are a healthy alternative to many cuts of meat and poultry.

 Research has shown the health benefits of eating seafood rich in omega-3 fatty acids, especially when it replaces less healthy proteins that are high in saturated fat and low in unsaturated fat.
-Including seafood high in omega-3 fatty acids as part of a heart-healthy diet can help reduce the risk of heart failure, coronary heart disease, cardiac arrest and the most common type of stroke (ischemic).
+Including seafood high in omega-3 fatty acids as part of a heart-healthy diet can help reduce the risk of heart failure, coronary heart disease, cardiac arrest, and the most common type of stroke (ischemic).

 Eat less meat | Low Cholesterol Recipes

 Try meatless meals featuring vegetables or beans.
 For example, think eggplant lasagna, or, instead of a burger, consider a big grilled portobello mushroom on a bun.
 Maybe substitute low-sodium beans for beans-n-franks.
-Or, treat meat as a sparingly used ingredient, added mainly for flavor in casseroles, stews, low-sodium soups and spaghetti.
+Or, treat meat as a sparingly used ingredient, added mainly for flavor in casseroles, stews, low-sodium soups, and spaghetti.

 Cook fresh vegetables the heart-healthy way

 Try cooking vegetables in a tiny bit of vegetable oil and add a little water during cooking, if needed.
 (Or use a vegetable oil spray.)
-Just one or two teaspoons of oil is enough for a package of plain frozen vegetables that serves four.
+Just one or two teaspoons of oil are enough for a package of plain frozen vegetables that serves four.
 Place the vegetables in a skillet with a tight cover and cook them over very low heat until done.

 Add herbs and spices to make vegetables even tastier.
 (It’s a healthier choice than opting for pre-packaged vegetables with heavy sauce or seasonings.)
 For example, these combinations add subtle and surprising flavors:

-- Rosemary with peas, cauliflower and squash
+- Rosemary with peas, cauliflower, and squash

 - Oregano with zucchini